Is Fineco Bank legit?

 Fineco Bank is transparent about their management structure, which means that anyone can see who is in charge of management issues at the brokerage.

 Fineco Bank is audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY).

-Now that we have gone through the most frequent and - as we think - most important reliability aspects of Fineco Bank, we hope that you feel armed enough with information for your future decision.
+Now that we have gone through the most frequent and - as we think - most important legitimacy aspects of Fineco Bank, we can say that Fineco Bank is great in legitimacy, since it fulfils most of the important criteria mentioned above.
+We hope that you feel armed enough with information for your future decision.
 In case you're still unsure, use our broker finder and meet the best online broker that suits your needs.